geonetwork/core-geonetwork/docs/manual/docs/annexes/mef-format.md

 ### Nested folders {#nested-folders}

+Whether an attachment originally organised into a subfolder (eg. uploaded as `images/thumbnail.png`) actually appears as a real subfolder inside the archive depends on the container version:

-Files in the store directory (or, for pre-3.0 archives, the public and private directories) may be organised into subfolders (eg. `store/images/thumbnail.png`).
-A reader must recursively walk the directory rather than assume a flat file listing.
-The file's name, as registered in info.xml (see below), is its path relative to the store directory (or, for pre-3.0 archives, relative to the public or private directory), with `/` as the separator regardless of the writer's operating system.
+-   **MEF v3** (the unified store directory): a nested attachment keeps its real path, eg. `store/images/thumbnail.png`.
+A reader must recursively walk the store directory rather than assume a flat file listing.
+The file's name, as registered in info.xml (see below), is its path relative to the store directory, with `/` as the separator regardless of the writer's operating system.

-This applies to both the MEF v1 and MEF v2 container layouts described above; it is independent of the info.xml version.
+-   **MEF v1/v2** (the public/private directories): this layout predates subfolder support, and a reader old enough to only understand it can't be relied on to handle a real subdirectory there.
+A nested attachment is instead *flattened*: every `/` in its name is replaced with `__` (eg. `images/thumbnail.png` becomes `images__thumbnail.png`), and it's written directly inside public/private with no subfolder at all.
+The flattened name - not the original nested one - is what's registered in info.xml, and what any online resource link inside the record's own metadata.xml pointing at that attachment is rewritten to reference, so the archive stays internally consistent.
+In the rare case a flattened name collides with another file already using that exact name, a short numeric suffix is inserted before the file extension to tell them apart.

+A reader can always tell the two layouts apart structurally: a store directory means a nested path is possible; public/private directories mean every file name is already flat, `__` and all.

 ## The info.xml file